stevavoliajvar/stop_cloudflare/PEOPLE.md

 ###### Twitter (aka "Birdsite")

+"Cloudflare's head of abuse, has me blocked.
+So much for transparency or freedom of speech, huh Cloudflare?" by @[phyzonloop](https://twitter.com/phyzonloop/status/1133772177931677702)

 "Dear cloudflare: Would you mind explaining to me why you subscribed me to your newsletter without my consent?
 You also handed over my email addresses to MailChimp without my consent." by @[MacLemon](https://twitter.com/MacLemon/status/1131976581780348928)

 "Oh interesting, that happened with one of my email addresses, too." by @[rixxtr](https://twitter.com/rixxtr/status/1132060363229487104)